ammarbinfaisal/blog/_posts/2024-07-23-journal-imaginary-ctf.md

 # The RCE

 Then it clicked to me, how assert is taking the code as a string and executing it and the file name is being passed to it.
 Googling this, I found that hacktricks has [the same code as example](https://book.hacktricks.xyz/pentesting-web/file-inclusion#lfi-via-phps-assert) but their payload was not working for me.
-So I tried to make my own payload.
+So I crafted my own payload.

 ```php
 ', '1') or die(system('cat /flag*.txt'))or strpos('